FuelLabs/fuels-ts/docs/_guide/types/vectors.md

 ## Passing in vectors

-You can pass a JS `Array` into your contract method transparently, allowing passthrough of expected data via the type regardless of Array type.
+You can pass a JavaScript `Array` into your contract method transparently, allowing passthrough of expected data via the type regardless of Array type.

 A basic Vector is just a Typed Array: